eramons/techblog/content/post/thinkpadw500.md

 -rw-r--r-- 1 eramon eramon 4194304 Dec 19 11:59 build/coreboot.rom
 ```

-Since the descriptor is missing, inspect built rom with ifdtool does not work because the image does not have a flash descriptor.
+_NOTE: since the descriptor is missing, inspect built rom with ifdtool does not work_

+_TODO: rename the file to corebootbios.rom, to distinguish it from the second one we are building in 2.4.2_

+### 2.4.2 Build coreboot - full ROM image

+_TODO Coming soon_

+## 3. Flash internally: coreboot bios

+_TODO Coming soon_

-## 5. Disassemble and connect
+## 4. Disassemble and connect

 This part was the scariest one, at least for me.
 Even if I had a SPI flasher, I had never used it before.
 Reading the rom and flashing coreboot on the Librem is possible without having to disassemble the machine.
 And I had never bricked it (fingers crossed), so I have never needed the flasher.